 Yes.
 If you take the garden room as a family suite, the bunk/single room shares the huge family sized bathroom with the queen room.
 No one has to walk through either room to get to the bathroom.
 Bathrooms all have clawfoot baths and showers.

 What is for breakfast?
 What is a ‘light breakfast’?

 Just-squeezed orange juice, leaf tea in a pot or individually made espresso coffee (Steve’s lattes and cappuccinos are specialty).
 Fresh tropical fruit salad or in winter, fruit compote such as rhubarb (from our garden) and ginger or apple and cinnamon, organic muesli and all kinds of cereal and yoghurts.
 Just-baked bread from the bakery, toast or fruit toast with home-made jams and marmalades (using citrus from our garden).
-We also serve eggs (cooked any way you wish).

 Where do you serve breakfast?